 More disrupted night-time sleep

-- A higher number of health conditions that negatively affect sleep quality and quantity
+A higher number of health conditions that have a negative effect on sleep quality and quantity

-In general, older people sleep less, experience more fragmented sleep, and spend less time in stage 3 (deep sleep), and REM sleep, than younger people.
+In general, older people sleep less, have more fragmented sleep, and spend less time in stage 3 (deep sleep), and REM sleep, than younger people.

 What are the common causes of sleep problems in older people?